pineapplemachine/mach.d/mach/readme.md

 ### mach.collect

-Collections and similar data structures.
+Here is where collections and similar data structures can be found.

 ### mach.error

-Make common exception- and error-related operations easier.
+This package provides tools for common error-handling and reporting tasks.

 ### mach.io

-Input and output and streams.
+Provides ways to speak and listen to the world outside the program's own memory.

 ### mach.math

-A variety of mathematical functionality.
+Implements a variety of mathematical functionalities.

 ### mach.meta

-Templates to be used for various compile-time computations.
-Like `std.meta` but cooler.
+Provides templates to be used for various compile-time computations.

 ### mach.misc

-Modules that don't nicely fit anywhere else.
+This package is for modules that don't nicely fit anywhere else.

 ### mach.range